AARP Life Insurance Review 2026: Is It Worth It for Seniors

 • The policy ends at age 80.
 If you live past that (and many do), your coverage vanishes, leaving your family with nothing.

-• Premiums increase every 5 years, often jumping significantly in your 70s.
+• Premiums increase every 5 years, jumping significantly in your 70s.
 Most people on fixed incomes simply can’t keep up.

 • There’s no cash value, and once the coverage expires, you get no money back.